julia-dunn/julia-dunn/README.md

 ## Hi there 👋

+I am a student at the University of Notre Dame studying Physics with a minor in Data Science.
+I am a member of the Glynn Family Honors Program and currently involved in a nuclear astrophysics research project with Professor Manoel Couder.

 <!--
 **julia-dunn/julia-dunn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.